 Library employees have the authority to bring inappropriate behavior, as defined by these and other rules, to the attention of the individual demonstrating such behavior.
-Library users found in violation of this code of conduct may be asked to present identification to Library employees; may be subject to a search of backpacks or bags; may be directed to leave the premises and not return to the Library facilities for the day; and may be reported to University Security personnel or the Burbank Police.
+Library users found in violation of this code of conduct may be asked to present identification to Library employees; may be subject to a search of backpacks or bags; may be directed to leave the premises and not return to the Library facilities for a specified time period; and may be reported to University Security personnel or the Burbank Police.

-Federal and California State laws, local regulations and Woodbury University policies, including the WU Student Handbook, the Code of Student Conduct, and the Harassment/Sexual Harassment policies apply within the Woodbury University Library.
+Federal and California State laws, local regulations and Woodbury University policies, including the WU Student Handbook and the Harassment/Sexual Harassment policies apply within the Woodbury University Library.

 Please see here for policies regarding the borrowing and return of library materials.